 5 Questions to Ask When Buying a Centrifuge:

 - What is the maximum capacity you will require?

 - What format will your samples be in (e.g., tubes or blood bags)?

-- What g-force is required for your application?
+- What g-force and speed are required for your application?

 - How much laboratory space is available?
 There are many different sizes of floor-standing and benchtop models available.